-Yemen’s Houthi rebels launch drones on 2 big Saudi oil sites
+Saudi Arabia: Drone attacks knocked out half its oil supply

 The rebels have flown drones into the radar arrays of Saudi Arabia's Patriot missile batteries, according to Conflict Armament Research, disabling them and allowing the Houthis to fire ballistic missiles into the kingdom unchallenged.
 The Houthis launched drone attacks targeting Saudi Arabia's crucial East-West Pipeline in May.
 In August, Houthi drones struck Saudi Arabia's Shaybah oil field.

-Associated Press writer Samy Magdy in Cairo contributed to this report.
+Associated Press writers Samy Magdy in Cairo and Anne D'Innocenzio in New York contributed to this report.

 Copyright 2019 Associated Press.
 All rights reserved.